 For example, asking a child, "What made you smile today?" helps him or her reflect on his or her emotions, building emotional awareness.

-This kosha deals with intellect, curiosity, and critical thinking.
+This Vijnanamaya kosha deals with intellect, curiosity, and critical thinking.
 It is where foundational concepts like problem-solving and creativity are developed.

 Why It's Important: Curiosity is the heart of learning.
 Young children are a natural explorer, and engaging this kosha helps create analytical and creative skills for them.